 Credit risk management activities include a number of strategic, tactical and operational activities permeating the entire business chain, from product development, setting limits, portfolio management, management information, provisions, collection and credit recovery, as well as monitoring the effectiveness of processes and controls used.
-The main areas involved in the credit risk management process are contained in the Credit and Risk Board of Executive Officers, the Corporate & Investment Banking Board of Executive Officers, and the Client's Board of Executive Officers.
+The main areas involved in the credit risk management process are contained in the Operations and Risk Board of Executive Officers, the Credit, Fraud Prevention and Billing Executive Officers and the Corporate & Investment Banking Board of Executive Officers.